Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 Free software, by decoupling the roles of author and integrator, make it possible to solve DLL hell.
-Authors just don't have to worry about integration, whereas integrators can indeed gather software from all authors and beat it into shape as required to make it work with the rest of the system.
+Authors just don’t have to worry about integration, whereas integrators can indeed gather software from all authors and beat it into shape as required to make it work with the rest of the system.
 Integrators can also manage the basic safety of the system,